isaacnmm/pestpolicy-hugo2XX/content/posts/are-blue-tailed-lizards-poisonous/index.md

 - are
 - blue
 layout: post
-- -
+---

-- Could be you have come across Blue Tailed Lizards in your home, yard or zoo and wonder whether they could be [poisonous](https://pestpolicy.com/[are](https://pestpolicy.com/are
+Could be you have come across Blue Tailed Lizards in your home, yard or zoo and wonder whether they could be [poisonous](https://pestpolicy.com/[are](https://pestpolicy.com/are-fleas-attracted-to-heat/)-lizards-poisonous/).Can these reptiles really harm your children, dogs, cats or other home occupants?
-- fleas
-- attracted
-- to
-- heat/)
-- lizards
-- poisonous/).Can these reptiles really harm your children, dogs, cats or other home occupants?
 May be you are even worried how dangerous their saliva or bite could be. **Well, the question here is, are Blue Tailed Lizards Poisonous?

 The direct answer is NO.

-Blue Tailed Lizards are humble, non
-- poisonous reptiles that will present no threat to your children, humans or pets such as dogs and cats since their bite do not contain venom. ** **According to Savannah River Ecology Laboratory, there is no scientific record that shows a long lasting effect of a bite from a Blue Tailed Lizard on human or pet.
+Blue Tailed Lizards are humble, non- poisonous reptiles that will present no threat to your children, humans or pets such as dogs and cats since their bite do not contain venom. ** **According to Savannah River Ecology Laboratory, there is no scientific record that shows a long lasting effect of a bite from a Blue Tailed Lizard on human or pet.

 Nevertheless, some sources claim that when eaten by cats or dogs, Blue Tailed Lizards may cause sickness and lead to death. **